top of page

 • Throws, joint locks and pins are emphasized over striking.

-• Though self training is important for development, Aikido practice requires a partner.
+• Though self training is important for development, Taijutsu practice requires a partner.

 • Training focuses primarily on self-defense and close-quarter combat.